 - Stir in the melted butter until completely combined.

-- Just before you are ready for the hot fudge layer, remove the lid to the hot fudge and place it in the microwave for 20 to 25 seconds.
+- Just before you are ready for the hot fudge layer, remove the lid and place it in the microwave for 20 seconds.
 This will soften the hot fudge, making it easier to spread on top of the chocolate ice cream layer.

-- Using either a silicone spatula or an offset spatula, evenly spread the hot fudge over the top of the chocolate ice cream layer.
+- Using a spatula (silicone or offset), evenly spread the hot fudge over the top of the chocolate ice cream layer.

-- About 15 to 20 minutes before you are ready to spread the vanilla ice cream layer, remove the vanilla ice cream from the freezer to thaw slightly.
+- About 15 to 20 minutes before you are ready to spread the vanilla ice cream layer, remove the vanilla ice cream from the freezer to soften

 - Around 30 minutes before you are ready to “frost” the ice cream cake, if you are using a stand mixer, place the metal bowl in the freezer.
 If you are using a handheld mixer, place your mixing bowl, preferably a metal mixing bowl, in the freezer for 30 minutes.

-- Using either a silicone spatula or an offset spatula, quickly frost the sides and top of the ice cream cake.
+- Using either a spatula (silicone or offset), quickly frost the sides and top of the ice cream cake.

 - Using even pressure, holding the decorator's piping bag a ½ inch above the edge of the top of the cake, pipe either a shell pattern or swirl pattern around the edge of the ice cream cake.